 6. Pet Pal Animal Shelters

-Established in 1988, Pet Pal Animal Shelter provided homes to shelter dogs in St. Petersburg, Florida.
+Established in 1988, Pet Pal Animal Shelter provides homes to shelter dogs in St. Petersburg, Florida.
 A non-profit organization, they provide a loving shelter environment to dogs while they wait for their forever homes.
 You can adopt a dog listed on their website, visit their Thrift Store, or donate and contribute something to their cause.

 Pet Pat Animal Shelters Details